 When you compare several popular floor framing options, you will learn that each has its own strengths and weaknesses.
+The engineered joists price can also differ greatly.
 Let’s first take a closer look at the pros and cons of Steel-Plated Trusses, I-Joists, and Dimensional Lumber.
 We will then introduce you to TRIFORCE®.
 Spoiler alert, one of these floor framing options can save you both time and money and will meet or surpass your expectations and needs.
 Let’s begin !

 STEEL-PLATED TRUSSES :

 - These have the advantage in more complex and rugged construction with heavy load requirements.
 Their spans can be much longer than I-Joists.

 - Their open web design accommodates almost any kind of HVAC, Electrical, and Plumbing configuration while allowing greater flexibility during installation.

 - They come in specific lengths and require an engineer to approve changes.
 These factors can lead to costly project delays.